- Admission Ticket

 1. Admission Ticket

-Admission tickets for the December exam will be released approximately 2-3 weeks prior to the December exam date via email and hard copy post.
+Admission tickets for the exam will be released approximately 2-3 weeks prior to the exam date via email to the email address in the candidate profile.
 Once released, exam candidates can also download a copy of the admission ticket at the MyISACA page of the web site.
-Candidates must bring either a print out of the eTicket or download version, or the hard copy admission ticket on exam day for entry into the exam.
+Candidates must bring either a print out of the eTicket or download version on exam day for entry into the exam.

 Please note: In order to receive an admission ticket, all fees must be paid.
-Admission tickets are sent via hard copy and email to the current postal mailing and e-mail address on file .
+Admission tickets are sent via email to the e-mail address on file.
 Only candidates with an admission ticket and acceptable form of government issued ID will be admitted to take the exam and the name on your admission ticket must match the name on your government issued ID.
-The hard copy admission ticket or print out of the eTicket is valid for admission into the exam.
-If a candidate’s mailing and/or e-mail address changes, he/she should update his/her profile on the ISACA web site or contact firstname.lastname@example.org.
+Either the print out of the eTicket, or download version, is valid for admission into the exam.
+If a candidate’s e-mail address changes, he/she should update his/her profile on the ISACA web site or contact email@example.com.

 Candidates must locate and note the specific registration and exam time on their admission ticket.
 No candidate will be admitted to the test center once the chief examiner begins reading the oral instructions, approximately 30 minutes before the exam begins.
 Any candidate who arrives after the oral instructions have begun will not be allowed to sit for the exam and will forfeit their registration fee.
 Candidates can use his/her admission ticket only at the designated test center on his/her admission ticket.